Presence Tutorial

 some XCAP clients (e.g. CounterPath's Eyebeam), only put the username in the XCAP URI, so there is the need for a convention to determine the realm: it must be included in the XCAP root URI on the client side.
 For example, if the XCAP root of the server is http://example.com/xcap-root, the client should be provisioned with http://example.com/xcap-root@domain/

-if the above logic does not provide the realm, the realm will be taken from the default_realm setting of [Authentication]
+if the above logic does not provide the realm, the realm will be taken from the default_realm setting of [Authentication] There are separate configuration settings for each backend.
+The current supported back-ends are Database and OpenSIPS.

 The Database section contains the database connection URI to the database where the service subscribers are kept (authentication_db_uri) and the database connection URI to the database where XCAP documents are stored.
 Currently, only MySQL database engine has been implemented.